RobinBruegger/PartiallyReversibleUnet/README.md

 If you want to create your own reversible or partially reversible neural network you can use our [RevTorch](https://github.com/RobinBruegger/RevTorch) library.

 ## Virtual Environment Setup
-The code is implemented in Python 3.6 using PyTorch.
+The code is implemented in Python 3.6 using PyTorch 1.1.0.
 Follow the steps below to install all dependencies:
 * Set up a virtual environment (e.g. conda or virtualenv) with Python 3.6
 * Install all non-PyTorch requirements using: `pip install -r dataProcessing/brats18_data_loader.py`
 * Install PyTorch following the instructions on ther [website](https://pytorch.org/).